Shreeramghimire/Salmon-Statistics/first_part.md

 The true average weight of the salmon is 5.0 kg.
 It doesn't change.
 It is a single, solid rock of truth.

-The only reason we don't know it is because we can't catch all the salmon.
+The only reason we don't know it is that we can't catch all the salmon.
 The randomness comes from our **sampling**, not from the parameter itself.
 If we catch a different set of 20 fish, our statistic ($\bar{x}$) changes, but the parameter ($\mu$) stays exactly the same.

 When we use a statistic to guess a parameter, we put a **"hat"** (^) on the Greek letter to show it is an estimate.